Honda Fireblade CBR1000RR-R

 Value 61 · Insurance 8 · Theft 35

-The Honda Fireblade CBR1000RR-R holds its value about as well as most bikes (around 26% lost over three years, against the 25-32% bike norm) and is expensive to insure (around £980/yr typical).
+The Honda Fireblade CBR1000RR-R is expensive to insure (around £980/yr typical).
 Theft risk is high.
 The main thing to check on a used one is the stator (rare).
+We don't yet hold model-specific depreciation for the Honda Fireblade CBR1000RR-R; our default estimate is around 26% lost over three years.

 Variant: Fireblade CBR1000RR-R SP